Skip to content

 The International Society of Glomerular Disease is a medical society founded in 2022 to provide a physician- and researcher-centric professional home for glomerular disease experts.

 ISGD was initially envisioned by NephCure and its network of glomerular health leaders.
-It is now an independent nonprofit organization with 501(c)(6) registration pending.
+It is now an independent nonprofit 501(c)(6) organization.
 We continue to collaborate with NephCure and other allied organizations to advance our shared goals.

 TOUCH